piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 Theme tags
 ==========

 The goal of the JungiThemeBundle are the mostly tags.
 They takes the information role and can be used for searching and grouping themes.
 I guess that you're thinking now: "Why they're so significant and why I should use them?"
 In this chapter I'll try to answer to these questions.

 Built-in tags
 -------------

-The JungiThemeBundle comes with three builtin tags: **MobileDevices**, **DesktopDevices** and **Link**.
-All tags are located in the `Jungi\Bundle\ThemeBundle\Tag` namespace.
+The JungiThemeBundle comes with three built-in tags: **MobileDevices**, **DesktopDevices** and **Link**.
+All theme tags are located in the `Jungi\Bundle\ThemeBundle\Tag` namespace.

 ### MobileDevices

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/MobileDevices.php)

 The MobileDevices tag allows you to define mobile operating systems and a device type which will be supported by theme.
 So e.g. there can be a theme which was designed only for AndroidOS, iOS or for all mobile systems.
 You can even specify the device type (tablet, mobile).

 #### The snippet of the constructor: